How to overcome Time Limit Exceed(TLE)?

 Why TLE comes?

-- Online Judge Restrictions: TLE comes because the Online judge have some restriction that it will not allow to process the instruction after certain Time limit given by Problem setter usually (1 sec).
+- Online Judge Restrictions: TLE comes because the Online judge has some restriction that it will not allow to process the instruction after a certain Time limit given by Problem setter the problem(1 sec).

-- Server Configuration: The exact time taken by the code depends on the speed of server,architecture of server, OS and certainly on the complexity of the algorithm.
-So different servers like practice, codechef, SPOJ etc may have different execution speed.
-By estimating the maximum value of N (N is total number of instructions of your whole code), you can roughy estimate the TLE would occur or not in 1 sec.
+- Server Configuration: The exact time taken by the code depends on the speed of the server, the architecture of the server, OS, and certainly on the complexity of the algorithm.
+So different servers like practice, CodeChef, SPOJ, etc., may have different execution speeds.
+By estimating the maximum value of N (N is the total number of instructions of your whole code), you can roughly estimate the TLE would occur or not in 1 sec.

-So after analyzing this chart you can roughly estimate your Time complexity and make your code within the upper bound limit.
+- So after analyzing this chart you can roughly estimate your Time complexity and make your code within the upper bound limit.

-OverCome Time Limit Errors
+Overcome Time Limit Errors

 - In C++, do not use cin/cout – use scanf and printf instead.

 - In Java, do not use a Scanner – use a BufferedReader instead.

 - Bounds of loops may be reduced: Read the bounds in the input carefully before writing your program, and try to figure out which inputs will cause your program to run slower.
 For example, if a problem tells you that N <= 100000 or N<=1000000, and your program has nested loops each which go up to N, your program will never be fast enough.

 - Optimize your Algorithm: If nothing works after all this, then you should try changing the algorithm or the approach you are using to solve your problem.
 Generally, the internal test cases are designed in such a way that you will be able to clear all of them only if you choose the best possible algorithm.